 When high winds or blowing rain beats at the door, the seal will not prevent leaves, debris, or water from entering your garage.

-Most professionals say that just replacing the rubber seal at the bottom of the door will usually be enough to help make your garage impervious to blowing debris.
+Most professionals say that simply replacing the rubber seal at the bottom of the door is enough to help make your garage impervious to blowing debris.

-But for some, like me, the problem happens in new homes where the garage door has been installed correctly, but the seal is not enough to keep out the leaves and debris.
+But for some, like me, the problem happens in new homes where the garage door has been installed correctly, but the seal is insufficient to prevent the leaves and debris.

 So, in most cases, the door seal may be fine, but sometimes it can need a little help.

-Adding a threshold seal, like these from Garadry, can make a huge difference.
+Adding a garage door leaf guard, like these from Garadry, can make a huge difference.

 Putting a rubber weatherstripping seal on the garage floor and properly fitting it to your door seal can help close the gap.